Selflender logo

 • However, Martin Van Buren is the President who spent the most consistently with average yearly debt increasing 375.32% compared to Lincoln’s 148.36%

-• Woodrow Wilson, who was President during World War 1, oversaw an increase of 722.21% (averaging 35% increase per year in office)
+• Woodrow Wilson, who was President during World War 1, oversaw an increase of 722.21% (averaging a 35% increase per year in office)

 • Franklin D. Roosevelt, in office between 1933 - 1945, increased National Debt by 1047.73% (24% increase per year on average)